-Our Project – Adapting Agriculture to Climate Change: Collecting, Protecting and Preparing Crop Wild Relatives — was launched in 2011 with US$50 million in funding over a planned ten-year duration from the Government of Norway.
+Our Project – Adapting Agriculture to Climate Change: Collecting, Protecting and Preparing Crop Wild Relatives — was launched in 2011 with US$50 million in funding from the Government of Norway over a planned ten-year duration.
 Managed by the Global Crop Diversity Trust (Crop Trust) with the Royal Botanic Gardens, Kew, the Project implemented in partnership with national and international genebanks and plant breeding programs around the world.
 Partners in the collecting and pre-breeding activities are shown in the website’s Interactive Map.

 The Global Crop Diversity Trust

 The Global Crop Diversity Trust is an international organization working to safeguard and promote the use of crop diversity.
 The Crop Trust is building an endowment fund to finance the conservation of the most important crop diversity held in genebanks around the world on a permanent basis.
 In addition, the organization helps to operate the Svalbard Global Seed Vault as a back-up for global crop diversity and is developing information systems that promote the efficient use of crop diversity in breeding.
 The Crop Trust is based in Bonn, Germany.

 Royal Botanic Gardens, Kew